foxpanther/gomumblesoundboard/README.md

 # GoMumbleSoundboard
-This is a fork of [gomumblesoundboard](https://github.com/robbi5/gomumblesoundboard), which is a soundboard for [mumble](https://www.mumble.info/).
+This is a for of [gomumblesoundboard](https://github.com/feuerrot/gomumblesoundboard), which is a fork of [gomumblesoundboard](https://github.com/robbi5/gomumblesoundboard), which is a soundboard for [mumble](https://www.mumble.info/).

 ## Requirements
 * go >= 1.14 (dunno, but probably a current one)